albertattard/java-boot-camp/docs/09-generics/05-variance.md

 }
 ```

 The `isValueSet()` method takes a list of any type, `List<?>`.
-This is bi-variant, as it has not upper or lower bounds.
+This is bi-variant, as it has no upper or lower bounds.
 The list can be of any type.
 This is ideal when we need to operate on the collection itself, irrespective from the content type.

 ## Examples

 ### Sorting a collection

+Consider the following example.

 ```java
 package demo;